Form 1099-MISC Instructions 2021

 Unfortunately, the IRS has yet to finalize either the Schedule C or its Schedule SE for the 2020 tax year.
 However, a draft version of both forms is available and we used those draft forms as a reference for our discussions here.

-Line one of the Schedule C is used to report your trade or business’s gross receipts and should include the amounts shown on any Forms 1099-MISC you have received.
+Line 1 of the Schedule C is used to report your trade or business’s gross receipts and should include the amounts shown on any Forms 1099-MISC you have received.
 If the amount being reported on the schedule is less than that shown on the Forms 1099, you must attach a statement explaining the difference.

 When filling out the Schedule C, you will be expected to supply an employer identification number (EIN) for the business that paid you.
 If you do not have the business’s EIN, leave that line blank.